Algorithms for the minimum non-separating path and the balanced connected bipartition problems on grid graphs (With erratum): A 5/4-approximation algorithm for GBCP

 \section{A 5/4-approximation algorithm for GBCP$_2$}

-In this section we show an $O(N\log N)$ time 5/4-approximation algorithm for the GBCP$_2$ problem by using the minimum non-separating path.
-Let $W$ be the total weight of all nodes.
+In this section we show a 5/4-approximation algorithm with time complexity $O(N\log N)$ for the GBCP$_2$ problem by using minimum non-separating paths.
 For the GBCP$_2$ problem, the optimal solution is trivial if there exists a node of weight at least $W/2$.
 Therefore we shall exclude this case in the following.
 We shall first introduce an algorithm for finding a bipartition of any biconnected graph but not necessarily of a grid graph.
-This algorithm uses the $st$-numbering and finds a 4/3-approximation of BCP$_2$.
-Then we show how to improve the ratio to 5/4 for grid graphs by using the minimum non-separating path.
+This algorithm is based on $st$-numbering and finds a 4/3-approximation of BCP$_2$.
+Then we show how to improve the ratio to 5/4 for grid graphs by using minimum non-separating paths.